Bucharest Tickets

 How do I book tickets to visit Peles Castle?

-You can buy tickets at the entrance or online for skip-the-line access and guided tours.
+You can buy tickets online or at the at the entrance for skip-the-line access and guided tours.

 What is the best time to visit Peles Castle?